Xon77/Live4Life/README.md

 ![Global](/images/ViewGlobal.jpg)

 <p align="center">
-<b>One of the views of the GUI to compose the details of sequences of spatialised sound events</b>
+<b>Another view of the GUI to compose the details of sequences of spatialised sound events</b>
 </p>

 ![Seq](/images/ViewSeq.jpg)